Supervisor |

 |

-Neural pathways for vision-based spatial navigation A critical requirement for survival is the ability to navigate in the environment.
-This skill is believed to rely on internal spatial representations of the surroundings, such as the “spatial maps” found in the hippocampus and parahippocampal cortex.
-Sensory inputs are fundamental for shaping these internal spatial representations.
-In particular, visual cues are considered essential factors that guide navigation.
-However, how visual input is converted into spatial maps is still poorly understood.
+How does the brain represent the spatial location of others?
+A critical requirement for survival is the ability to navigate the environment while identifying and localising potential predators and conspecifics (1).
+Internal spatial maps of the surroundings are found in the hippocampus and entorhinal cortices.
+How does the brain represent the spatial location of others?
+How is visual information transformed into these spatial representations?
 Mammals have two coexisting brain structures that process visual information: the ancient “superior colliculus” and the phylogenetically newer “visual cortex”.
 This Ph.D. project aims to determine the roles played by these parallel visual systems in spatial navigation.
-We have recently discovered that the superior colliculus has a dedicated space in the visual cortex: the postrhinal area (POR) (Beltramo & Scanziani, 2019; Beltramo, 2020).
-POR, whose responses rely on collicular activity and are critically involved in spatial navigation (Brenner, Beltramo et al., 2023), is perfectly placed at the interface between the cortical and collicular visual streams and the hippocampal formation.
+The “primary visual cortex” (V1), the first entry point of visual information in the cerebral cortex, is thought to provide crucial input for the generation of spatial representations.
+However, even with complete lesions of V1, clinically blind patients are still able to navigate the environment and respond to threatening moving stimuli.
+This phenomenon, referred to as “blindsight”, is believed to depend on parallel visual pathways, independent of V1, that relay visual input from the eye to the navigation system.
+We have recently discovered that the superior colliculus has a dedicated space in the visual cortex: the postrhinal area (POR) (2-3).
+POR, whose responses rely on collicular activity and are critically involved in spatial navigation, is perfectly placed at the interface between the cortical and collicular visual streams and the hippocampal formation.
 Combining electrophysiological, 2photon imaging, and opto/chemogenetic approaches, we will study the interactions between ancient and modern visual pathways in sensory processing and spatial navigation. |

 Riccardo Beltramo